alexandrainst/alexandra-ml-template/{{cookiecutter.package_name}}/README.md

 ### Set up the environment

-1. Run `make install`, which installs poetry, sets up a virtual environment and all Python dependencies therein.
+1. Run `make install`, which installs Poetry (if it isn't already installed), sets up a virtual environment and all Python dependencies therein.
 2. Run `source .venv/bin/activate` to activate the virtual environment.

 ### Install new packages